Skip to content

 I also like how the Nike React foam insole seems to do a good job at spreading the weight and load evenly in the foot to create balance when bilateral squatting and doing some stationary unilateral work.

-I think if you’re a lifter that likes your training shoes to fit more like a pair of “cleats” when lifting, then you’ll enjoy both of these models.
+I think if you’re a lifter who likes your training shoes to fit more like a pair of “cleats” when lifting, then you’ll enjoy both of these models.
 The React Metcon Turbo is a little more flexible due to its upper while the Zoom Metcon Turbo 2’s upper feels more rigid.

 Both of these shoes do a pretty good job at walking a fine line between versatility and stability.
 They feel lively and lightweight when doing box jumps and double-unders and provide enough stability to train heavily in them.